-While I didn’t catch a powder day, I did get the next best thing – spring skiing weather in early March on great snow with hardly a soul in sight.
+While I didn’t catch a powder day at the Kiroro Ski Resort, I did get the next best thing – spring skiing weather in early March on great snow with hardly a soul in sight.
 On a Sunday.

 Click on my video to get an idea of what the skiing looks like along with some of the other highlights from my week on Hokkaido.